Lymphedema

 • Stage 2: The edema is nonpitting, and chronic soft-tissue inflammation causes early fibrosis.

 • Stage 3: The edema is brawny and irreversible, largely because of soft-tissue fibrosis.
+In addition to being thickened, skin may have the dimpled appearance of an orange peel.

 The swelling is most often unilateral and may worsen when the weather is warm, before menstruation occurs, and after the limb remains for a long time in a dependent position.
 It can affect any part of the limb (isolated proximal or distal) or the entire extremity; it can restrict range of motion when swelling is periarticular.
 Disability and emotional distress can be significant, especially when lymphedema results from medical or surgical treatment.

-Skin changes are common and include hyperkeratosis, hyperpigmentation, verrucae, papillomas, and fungal infections.
+Other skin changes are common and include hyperkeratosis, hyperpigmentation, verrucae, papillomas, and fungal infections.

 Complications